 NOTE: While the university will clean and prepare the chapter house before the new chapter moves in, the chapter will be responsible for any large cosmetic renovations to the house that must be discussed with the Greek Advisor, Dean of Students, and Director of Maintenance prior to moving into the house.

 Expansion Contact Information

-If you have any questions in regards to this policy or if you are looking to bring your organization to Oglethorpe's Greek Community, please contact:
+If you have any questions in regards to this policy or if you are looking to bring your organization to Oglethorpe's Greek Community, please contact the Coordinator for Greek Life.